sigp/positions-vacant/devops-engineer.md

 1. **Ansible experience**
 	- Competent with Ansible workspaces, playbooks and other core concepts.
-	- Competent with the Jinja2 tempting language.
+	- Competent with the Jinja2 templating language.
 	- Competent with building and maintaining YAML documents.
 1. **Linux experience**
     - Highly competent with the Linux shell.